-Ms. Lynn D’Agostino is currently an adjunct instructor for the University.
+Ms. Lynn D’Agostino is currently an assistant professor for the University.
 She has a master’s degree from Framingham State University in Teaching English as a Second Language.
 She is currently teaching an Introduction to Cultural Competency for Educators, Art & Science of Education, Developing Culturally Proficient Educators for a Democratic Society, Collaboration: Co-Teaching, Instruction, and Working with Families, and Sheltered English Immersion.
 Lynn is also the Project Manager for the Transforming Education and Schools for English Learners (TESEL) grant.
 This is a multi-year Federal grant aimed at increasing the number of ESL licensed teachers, providing ESL professional development to STEM teachers, school leaders and administrators, and to improve teacher education at Fitchburg State University.
 She is a former ESL teacher for the Fitchburg Public Schools and has overseen ESL teachers in Kosovo.
 Lynn is, actively working on her doctorate with a research focus on English Language Learners.
 Lynn is also a member of MATSOL and TESOL.

 Developing Culturally Proficient Educators for a Democratic Society (EDUC 1005)